DataBiosphere/toil/BOTS.md

 ```

 This test clones remote git repos and may be slow.
 Many WDL spec tasks run inside containers, so **Docker must be running** — if the test fails with a Docker connection error, ask the user to start Docker before retrying.

+## Code Style

+Docstrings state the contract (what, not how).
+Implementation strategy goes in comments on the relevant code.
+Explain a concept once in a canonical docstring; reference it elsewhere.
+Names must be precise: no redundant qualifiers, invented terms, overclaiming, or test content as examples.